Vancouver – 1015 East Hastings Street

 • If you are so worried about enriching the local community why don’t you build a public swimming pool and gym instead of this?
 Building a halfway house for the drug addicted and alcoholic will definitely not help enrich this area...

-Sophie asked almost 4 years ago
+Sophie asked over 4 years ago

 BC Housing and the Vancouver Aboriginal Friendship Centre Society are committed to designing a project that will make a positive contribution to the community.
 It is not a proposal for a halfway house.
 It would provide a range of housing for people of all ages and walks of life who are struggling to find a place to call home.
 The project would transform a vacant commercial lot into a safe and welcoming place where all people can come together to feel accepted and valued.
 It will include a shelter space, housing with support services, affordable rental and market rental homes.